kobotoolbox/kobo-install/readme.md

 use your own reverse-proxy or load balancer instead — quick setup then keeps that choice on the next run.

-On a **development** machine, quick setup asks at most two questions.
+On a **development** machine, quick setup asks one question, and only when `~/.aws` or `~/.config/gcloud` is found on the host.

-The first appears when `~/.aws` or `~/.config/gcloud` is found on the host: whether to mount them, read-only, so the containers authenticate the way you already do.
-Each directory is mounted whole, every profile in it included, which is why it is asked rather than assumed.
-Answering no turns the mounts off, including on a machine where a previous run had turned them on.
+It covers two separate features: Google powers transcription and translation, AWS Bedrock powers qualitative analysis.
+The question names whichever half those credentials can reach — `Configure NLP?`, `Configure Qualitative Analysis?` or both — and then asks only for the matching values.

-The second follows only if credentials are in place, and covers two separate
+Saying yes is also what mounts those directories into the front-end containers, read-only, so they authenticate the way you already do.
+Each is mounted whole, every profile in it included, so a framed warning lists them just above the question.
+Saying no mounts nothing, and turns off the mounts a previous run had turned on.

-features: Google powers transcription and translation, AWS Bedrock powers qualitative analysis.
-The question names whichever half is reachable — `Configure NLP?`, `Configure Qualitative Analysis?` or both — and then asks only for the matching values.
+When `kobo-docker` already carries these variables there is nothing to ask — see below — but the directories are still mounted, so the warning is shown anyway, with a `Ctrl+C` you can still use.
 With no credentials at all, quick setup stays silent.
-It is also silent when `kobo-docker` already carries these variables — see below.

 A workstation is asked nothing else: it keeps `kobo.local` and plain HTTP.